Learn More About The Criminal Process In Florida

 Our firm has taken the initiative to provide the framework of the criminal process so that recently charged individuals and their families can know what to expect at each of the below stages.
 Of course, once you have retained the counsel of Jansen & Davis, P.A., it is no longer your responsibility to understand this process and we can take it from there.

-The entire process begins at the moment in which the police have stopped an individual, whether on the street or driving, or when the police have set up a point in time to make the arrest of an individual.
-It's important to remember that even though the individual is currently under the command of law enforcement, he or she still has rights.
+The entire process begins at the moment in which the police have stopped an individual, whether on the street or driving or the police have set up a point in time to make the arrest of an individual.
+It’s important to remember that even though the individual is currently under the command of law enforcement, he or she still has rights.

-When you have been stopped or brought in for questioning, you are under no obligation to disclose information, no matter how much the police pressure you.
+The police stop: When you have been stopped or brought in for questioning, you are under no obligation to disclose information, no matter how much the police pressure you.
 It is best to ask for an attorney if you feel threatened in any way.

 It’s important to get a Tallahassee criminal defense attorney on your side as early along in the process as possible to avoid making mistakes that could carry long into one’s future.
 With counsel by your side, suspected criminals receive an entirely new set of treatment by law enforcement, and the integrity of the case is preserved.

 For more information about the criminal process, contact a Tallahassee criminal defense attorney at Jansen & Davis, P.A.